 When Vietnamese street food chain Pho* landed on my doorstep I was super excited to head in and try the cuisine.
 Vietnam has been high up on my travel wish-list for years now but I’ve never quite made it that far.
 Gavin visited not long before we met and since hearing about his trip, I’m even more fired up to go and explore this part of the world.
 One thing that has always worried me about visiting South East Asia is the food part because I can be quite fussy and I am not adventurous in the slightest.
-With restaurants like Pho popping up and offering authentic Vietnamese dishes this gave me a taster of what I can expect and I have to say I was pleasantly surprised.
+With restaurants like Pho popping up and offering authentic Vietnamese street food dishes this gave me a taster of what I can expect and I have to say I was pleasantly surprised.

 Pho (pronounced Fuh) is a family-run business serving great value and healthy Vietnamese street food.
 First opened in 2005 they have branched out with over 25 restaurants all across the UK.
 They specialise in the Vietnamese national dish Pho which is a Vietnamese soup made from beef stock, noodles and spices with varying meats and fish added.
 All the food served in the restaurant is authentic and made fresh on site every single day.
 Obviously I can’t comment on the authenticity having never been to Vietnam, but Gavin said this was the best Pho he had tasted since his visit and he was most excited about the fact that they serve Hanoi Beer!